encoredev/encore/docs/ts/develop/orms/sequelize.md

 title: Using Sequelize with Encore
 lang: ts
 ---
-Encore supports integrating [Sequelize](https://sequelize.org/), a promise-based Node.js ORM.
-To set up Sequelize with Encore, start by creating an `SQLDatabase` instance and providing the connection string to Sequelize.
+Encore.ts supports integrating [Sequelize](https://sequelize.org/), a promise-based Node.js ORM.
+To set up Sequelize with Encore, start by creating a `SQLDatabase` instance and providing the connection string to Sequelize.

 ### 1. Setting Up the Database Connection